prulm/monty/README.md

-This repo contains the monty project files
+This dir contains files for the monty project